IBM/discover-tape-recall-integration/readme.md

 ## Workflow

 The following workflow can be accomodated using the programming examples in this repository.
 These programming examples use the IBM Spectrum Discover REST APIs.
+The programming examples must be run on a server that has access to the files in the data source (Storage Scale file system).

 1. The user can query the IBM Spectrum Discover metadata catalog to determine the migration state of files, using the [lstag.sh](lstag.sh) program.

 2. When the user requires access to migrated files, then he can add a custom recall tag to the files in the IBM Spectrum Discover metadata catalog, using the [ftag.sh](ftag.sh) program.

 3. The scheduled [recallTagged.sh](scancol.sh) program periodically queries the IBM Spectrum Discover metadata catalog for files that are migrated and have the custom recall tag set.
 With this query the scheduled process composes a list of files that must be recalled and invokes the IBM Spectrum Archive Enterprise Edition tape optimized recall function.
 This process must be scheduled and executed on an IBM Spectrum Archive Enterprise Edition server.